courtiol/rangeRinPA/README.md

 ### Option 2

-You can also install the development version of rangeR with:
+You can also install the development version of rangeRinPA with:

 ``` r
 # install.packages("remotes")